Internships at DCLS

 How to Apply

-DCLS will begin accepting applications for the 2018 DCLS Summer Internship Program in December 2017/January 2018.
-Check back then for more information and the complete application packet.
+Stay Tuned!
+DCLS will begin accepting applications for the Summer 2020 Internship Program in Winter 2019.
+Check back then for more details and the complete application packet.

 Frequently Asked Questions